Laikipia Wilderness: Our full report

 - Food quality

-- We have always thought the quality of meals at Laikipa Wilderness is very good, and particularly so considering the very basic infrastructure at the camp, and again on our most recent visit in 2023 we were not disappointed.
+- We have always thought the quality of meals at Laikipa Wilderness is very good, and particularly so considering the very basic infrastructure at the camp, and again on our most recent visit we were not disappointed.

 The day starts with a hot drink in your room, or at the mess along a snack breakfast before the morning activity, with a bigger breakfast on return, or out in the bush.
-A good range of fruit, cereals, eggs, bacon, sausage and beans is always available, together with homemade bread and toast and preserves.
+A good range of fruit, cereals, eggs, bacon, sausage, and beans is always available, together with homemade bread and toast and preserves.

-Lunch, or brunch (often eaten on the big deck by the dam while watching elephants splashing in the water), is usually a wonderful buffet selection of colourful salads and freshly baked bread, along with quiche, pizza or a similar light food.
+Lunch or brunch (often eaten on the big deck by the dam while watching elephants splashing in the water), is usually a wonderful buffet selection of colourful salads and freshly baked bread, along with quiche, pizza or a similar light food.

 Dinner is either served out in the bush or back at camp.
 On one stay we had a barbecue on the sandy banks of the river.
 When we got there the team had already set up dinner with a blazing log fire and a table laden with drinks and food.
 On the fire they cooked a large fillet steak, which was served with potatoes filled with cheese and mixed vegetables roasted on the fire.
 This was followed with a very tasty pineapple crumble. - Dining style